-If you receive these solicitations, here are some things to be aware of:
+If you receive such a solicitation, here are some things to be aware of:

-- SLFCU has not sent these mailings nor do we sell or provide any member information to these companies.
-Any time a lien is filed against your home, it becomes public record and therefore accessible to any person or company that wants to find the information.
+- SLFCU did not send these mailings, nor did we sell or provide any member information to these companies.
+If a mortgage lien is filed against your home, that information becomes public record and therefore accessible to any person or company that wants to find the information.
 There are many companies that search for mortgage information in order to market to homeowners.

-Members may periodically receive mailings from SLFCU-affiliated companies like TruStage®.
+Members may periodically receive mailings from SLFCU-affiliated companies such as TruStage®.
 However, we do not share member information with non-affiliated companies.

 Whether you’re a first-time home buyer, have a growing family, need to downsize, or are looking to refinance, SLFCU has a home loan to meet your needs.
 You can start the no-obligation application process online, by phone, or in person at an SLFCU branch.